matheus-vieira/matheus-vieira.github.io/source/about.md

 ---
 layout: page
 permalink: /about/
-title: "Matheus Costa Vieira: A journey of a Dad, a Husband, and a Software Engineer"
+title: "Who am I?"
 ---

 {% assign current_year = 'now' | date: '%Y' %}

 Thanks for reaching out!
 Let me share a bit about my journey—both personal and professional.

-## My Story
+## "Matheus Costa Vieira: A journey of a Dad, a Husband, and a Software Engineer

 I'm {{ current_year | minus: 1984 }} years old, born in Porto Alegre where my love for soccer and Grêmio began.
 Life took me to Santa Maria during my youth, and in 2008, I moved to Curitiba where I lived for 15 years building my career and family.